Ken Lingad

 Ken Lingad and Bill Miller featured on Season 1 / Episode 9 of Ear to the Common Ground television series - airing nationally on PBS in 2023

-The Dillards appearance on “Larry’s Country Diner” series on Country Road TV
+The Dillards with Ken Lingad on “Larry’s Country Diner” series on Country Road TV

-Ken Lingad with The Dillards featured on “Song of the Mountains” - episode 8, season 2017
+The Dillards with Ken Lingad featured on “Song of the Mountains” - episode 8, season 2017

 Song of the Mountains® showcases the best talents in Bluegrass, Americana and Old-time music.
 An Award-winning public television series showcasing music, musicians, musical heritage and culture of the Southern Appalachians.
 Live concerts are held monthly at The Lincoln Theatre® in Marion, Virginia with shows videotaped for the award-winning Television Series which can be seen on television affiliates throughout the country.